ubuntu/ubuntu-project-docs/docs/reference/exception-KernelUpdates.rst

    an Ubuntu kernel series or whether it should go in via upstream stable (as long as that is appropriate).
 -  For serious problem fixes, the patch must be sent the the kernel-team mailing list.
-There is requires ACKs from two senior kernel-team members and then will be applied to the Ubuntu kernel tree.
-Even though going into the tree on the faster path, the next step should also be done.
+Patches require ACK's from at least two senior kernel-team members before being applied to the Ubuntu kernel tree.
+   Even when going into the Ubuntu kernel tree on the faster path, the next step should also be done.

 | ``   To: kernel-team@lists.ubuntu.com``
 | ``   Subject: [``\ \ ``] SRU: ``\